A bridge on Highway 50 is under construction, affecting travel to Gunnison from the west. Learn more here.

 The Gunni Grinder

-A challenging Colorado gravel bike race
+A challenging Colorado gravel biking race

 The Gunni Grinder is a gravel bike race held in Gunnison every September.
 120-, 60- and 30-mile route options are available.
 The course explores the beautiful, remote dirt road system south of Gunnison and ends in town.
 This event is a challenging and fun way to explore the pristine canyons and vibrant high-desert ecosystem unique to Gunnison via bike.
 You’ll also love the affordable hotel options and laid-back downtown scene in Gunnison.